 Preheat oven to 350°.
 Line standard muffin pan with paper liners.
 Sift cocoa powder, flour, sugar, baking soda, baking powder, and salt into a large bowl.
-Add eggs, warm water, sour cream, oil, and vanilla, and mix until smooth by hand whisk or mixer.
+Add eggs, warm water, sour cream, milk, oil, and vanilla, and mix until smooth by hand whisk or mixer.

 Divide batter among muffin cups, filling each 2/3 full.
 Bake until tops spring back when touched, about 15-18 minutes or until you poke a toothpick in the cake and it comes out clean.
 Let cool.
 Frost (makes 18-20 cuppies)

 1 16oz box of powdered sugar (maybe a bit more)